grantcolley/react-notes/README.md

 Side-effects (like fetching data) change the world, so they must happen separately after rendering.

 #### Custom Hooks
 Custom hooks are JavaScript functions that utilize React hooks to encapsulate and reuse logic in function components.
+The main purpose of custom hooks is promoting code reuse, abstraction of complex logic, and maintainability in React function components.
 \
 To create a custom hook, create a function starting with **“use”** and use existing React hooks or other custom hooks within it.